electricimp/BQ25895M/README.md

 ### setDefaults() ###

-Initializes the battery charger with default settings.
+Initializes the battery charger with standard settings for battery charging.
+It is recommended that this function is called immediately after the constructor.
+Sets the default charge voltage to 4.2V and the default charge current limit to 1A.
 #### Parameters ####

 None.